-While living in Turku, Aalto became acquainted with the industrialist Juho Tapani, who owned a company that manufactured concrete standard elements.
+While living in Turku, Alvar Aalto and Aino Marsio-Aalto became acquainted with the industrialist Juho Tapani, who owned a company that manufactured concrete standard elements.
 The walls and intermediate floor elements that Tapani had developed, so-called Tapani slabs, were hollow, so they already included the space necessary for various pipes and other infrastructure.
-Using these elements, Aalto designed an apartment building in Turku, called the Standard Apartment House (1927-29).
+The Aaltos designed an apartment building in Turku, called the Standard Apartment House, using these elements (1927-29).

 More information on Alvar Aalto Foundation website.